Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/devops/softwareconfiguration/deployment/altinn-studio/_index.md

 with the repository.
 This is targeted for the more experienced developers.

 ## Local Developer with Altinn Studio
-For developers that is required to develop custom widgets (REACT) they can install Altinn Studio App Development solution locally on their computer.
-(Altinn studio support both Windows, Linxu and MacOS)
+For developers that is required to develop custom widgets (React) they can install Altinn Studio locally on their computer.
+(Altinn Studio support both Windows, Linux and macOS)